-Graduates should be well-prepared for post-baccalaureate work in African and African American Studies and related fields.
+Graduates should be well-prepared for post-baccalaureate work in Africana Studies and related fields.

 Students should be able to value the importance of diversity in the twenty-first century, recognize the importance of critical thinking, appreciate the relevance of community service and service learning, and understand the significant contributions of African and African descended peoples throughout the world.